Homemade Nacho Cheese Sauce

 Once the milk heats through, the mixture should be thick and bubbly.

-Whisk gently until it melts and smooths out into a creamy, wonderful sauce:
+Whisk gently until the cheese melts and smooths out into a creamy, wonderful, pourable sauce:

 It should have a flowy texture that runs and drips off the spoon in an even ribbon:

-Basically what happens is when you cook the mixture on the stovetop, you run the risk of cooking too much moisture off, so you just have to add more.
+When you cook the warm cheese dip on the stovetop, you run the risk of cooking too much moisture off, so you just have to add more if that happens.
 No big deal!

 (Since I’ve been asked so many times, this is the mini-cast iron skillet picture above).

-This Nacho Sauce is perfect poured on tortilla chips, fries, or for dipping with pretzels.
+This Nacho Sauce is perfect poured on tortilla chips, fries, tater tots, or for dipping with soft pretzels.
+You can even drizzle it over hot dogs or grilled sausages.

-Yes, but it will definitely separate, so you’ll need to reheat and whisk again to smooth it out, and probably add moisture.
+Yes, for up to 2 months, but it will definitely separate, so you’ll need to reheat and whisk again to smooth it out, and probably add moisture.
 Follow the instructions above.

 Nacho Cheese Sauce